-Professor Zöllner, the author and chief deponent, in whose house many of the facts he records occurred, was born in 1834, and is thus in the mature vigour of his intellectual life.
+Professor Zöllner, the author and chief deponent, in whose house many of the facts he records occurred, was born in 1834, and is thus in the mature vigor of his intellectual life.
 He is Professor of Physics and Astronomy in the University of Leipsic, and has taken place in the front ranks of the scientific men of Europe.
-He has published many works, among which are Sketches of a Universal Photometry of the Starry Heavens, Physical Nature of the Heavenly Bodies, The Nature of Comets, and these treatises.
+He has published many works, among which are Sketches of a Universal Photometry of the Storry Heavens, Physical Nature of the Heavenly Bodies, The Nature of Comets, and these treatises.

-William Edward Weber, born 1804, is a Professor of Physics, and known as the founder, in common with his brother, of the doctrine of the Vibration of Forces.
-He has published an exhaustive work on Electro-Dynamic Measurement (4 vols.
-1846-1854).
+William Edward Weber, born in 1804, is a Professor of Physics, and known as the founder, in common with his brother, of the doctrine of the Vibration of Forces.
+He has published an exhaustive work on Electro-Dynamic Measurement (4 vols., 1846-1854).
 No scientific reputation stands higher in Germany than that of Weber.

-Professor Scheibner, of Leipsie University, is a well-known and highly distinguished mathematician.
+Professor Scheibner, of Leipsic University, is a well-known and highly-distinguished mathematician.

 Gustave Theodore Fechner, born 1801, is eminent as a natural philosopher, and is likewise Professor of Physics at Leipsic.
 Among his works are The Soul of Plants, The Zendavesta, The Things of the Future, Elements of Psycho-Physics, The Problem of the Soul, and About the Life Hereafter.

 It is not surprising that the testimony of these men, publicly given to such facts as those described in the following pages, has caused much excitement and controversy in Germany.
-The indisposition to see in the alleged phenomena of Spiritualism, as regards their reality and independence of known causes, a simple question of evidence, has been everywhere apparent.
+The indisposition to see in the alleged phenomena of Spiritualism, as regards their early and independence of known causes, a simple question of evidence has been everywhere apparent.
 Nevertheless, it is just from this point of view that the public must, by degrees, be brought to regard the subject.
-The irrelevance of any other mode of treating it will sooner or later be recognised.
+The irrelevance of any other mode of treating it will sooner or later be recognized.
 The value of human testimony is determinable by known criteria, which can only be applied by a critical examination of the statements made, having regard also to what is ascertained about the witnesses.
 Supposing the veracity and intelligence of the latter to be above suspicion, we have to consider what were their opportunities for exact observation, with reference, of course, to the nature of the fact observed.
 The latter, indeed, is the main point, because we know that the faculty of accurate observation differs widely in different people, and we cannot have the same confidence in this special capacity of the witness that we may have in his general intelligence.
 For example: during the prosecution of Slade at Bow Street in 1876 by Professor Lankester, the latter declared himself unable to say on which side of a slate, pressed by Slade against the under surface of the table, a certain writing was produced; remarking, that the slate might have been reversed on withdrawal by sleight of hand, and that it was part of the art of a conjurer to effect such a change without observation.
 That there was some force in this suggestion could not be denied; and had a witness in support of Slade stated that the writing, produced under the conditions described, appeared on the side of the slate which was pressed against the table, the accuracy of his observation, and therefore the value of his testimony, might have been challenged on this ground.
 How far a similar criticism is applicable to any of the facts here recorded by Professor Zöllner, to any of them, at least, which he lays stress upon, and thinks it worth while particularly to describe, the reader must judge for himself.
-But take, for instance, those of which circumstantial accounts are given at pages 14, 34, and 91, and contrast them, in relation to this all-important point, with the one just mentioned.
-If in the latter case, average powers of observation might possibly be baffled, in the others, the nature of the phenomena was such, that so far as Slade's physical instrumentality in them is in question, the suggestion that it might have eluded observation will be felt to transgress the limits prescribed by candour and common sense.
+But take, for instance, those of which circumstantial accounts are given at pages